So, you want some free games like Minecraft for your Chromebook.

 Game #1: Voxel Craft (Mindcraft)

-Voxel Craft is a game that’s strikingly similar to Minecraft.
+Voxel Craft is a game that’s strikingly similar in graphics.
 It’s obvious that it used it as an inspiration to create the game, as the game description clearly states that it’s a “free alternative to Minecraft for Chromebook.”

 You don’t need a Chromebook to play this game though.
 It works with any device running Chrome.
 You can play it on a Windows laptop or desktop as well.